 Source: Bucks and Montgomery County 2021 Traffic Volume Maps (PennDOT)

 PA Turnpike / I-95 Interchange

-The PA Turnpike / I-95 Interchange Project links Interstate 95 with the Pennsylvania Turnpike (I-276).
-Programmed construction also widens I-276 west to Trevose, I-95 east to Bristol, and I-95 south to Neshaminy Creek.
+The PA Turnpike / I-95 Interchange Project linked Interstate 95 with the Pennsylvania Turnpike (I-276) and expanded I-95 south to Neshaminy Creek.
+Programmed construction also widens I-276 west to Trevose, widens I-95 east to Bristol and replaces the Delaware River Bridge.
 Two flyover ramps at the high speed interchange opened to traffic on September 23, 2018 as the new mainline of Interstate 95.
 Numbering changes were as follows:

 The missing connection between I-95 and I-276 dated back to 1969, when Interstate 95 was completed through Bucks County.
 An interchange could not be constructed at that time due to federal regulations prohibiting the use of federal funds for directly connecting an Interstate highway with a toll road.
 Separate studies in 1975-77 and 1984-88 advanced the notion of joining the two routes, but obstructions due to engineering and environmental issues prevented construction from progressing.
 A subsequent environmental impact study, emphasizing minimal impacts to socioeconomic and environmental resources, was completed in 2003.
 Design work followed from 2004 to 2008.4